neveenalmuhtaseb/New-York-CitiBike-trips-in-2022/README.md

 **Context**

-For this project, you’ll be using public data from New York bike-sharing facilities operated by Citi Bike.
+For this project, we’ll be using public data from New York bike-sharing facilities operated by Citi Bike.
 For context, Citi Bike’s popularity has increased since its launch in 2013.
 The company’s marketing strategy promotes bike sharing as a sustainable and convenient means of transportation, which has been very successful.
 Since the Covid–19 pandemic, New York